Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 3650 should be a lot faster than the Radeon HD 6450 (OEM) overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 3650 should be quite a bit faster than the Radeon HD 6450 (OEM) overall. (explain)

-Texel RateThe Radeon HD 3650 is a small bit (more or less 16%) more effective at AF than the Radeon HD 6450 (OEM). (explain)
+Texel RateThe Radeon HD 3650 should be a little bit (approximately 16%) faster with regards to anisotropic filtering than the Radeon HD 6450 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison